towitter/academic-kickstart/content/post/intro_welcome/index.md

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Tobias Witter", "Tobias Witter Personal Webpage", "Tobias Witter Webpage"] categories = [tags = ["Tobias Witter", "Tobias Witter Personal Webpage"] ]
+categories = ["Tobias Witter", "Tobias Witter Personal Webpage"]

 # Projects (optional).
 #   Associate this post with one or more of your projects.